 Ms. Pransky represents clients in a range of complex civil and criminal matters.
 She has tackled difficult cases involving high-stakes trade secret and patent disputes, both in trial courts and before the PTAB.
 She has also handled sensitive employment problems, securities issues and corporate criminal investigations.
 Ms. Pransky has an active pro bono immigration practice.

 Before joining Keker, Van Nest & Peters, Ms. Pransky gained valuable experience by participating in Stanford Law School’s Supreme Court Litigation Clinic and Moot Court competition.
 In addition, Ms. Pransky took advantage of Stanford’s cross-disciplinary curriculum, taking numerous classes in the Design School.

 Prior to law school, Ms. Pransky worked as a product and project manager for a number of software companies in Los Angeles, New York City, and San Francisco.

-Immigration Matter: We represent a family of Guatemalan refugees who have suffered and fled severe domestic and family violence.
-We have successfully secured asylum for two of the family members, and are currently preparing our third client for immigration-court proceedings.
+We represent a family of Guatemalan refugees who fled to the United States to escape traumatic domestic and family violence.
+We have successfully secured asylum for two of the family members, and are now preparing our third client for her asylum trial.